Head to head

 Buy the Wallbox Pulsar Max if:

-- The 5-year warranty matters more to you than upfront savings
+- The longer five-year warranty matters to you

 Buy the Sync Energy Wall Charger 2 if: